mongodb/specifications/source/auth/auth.rst

 mechanism_properties
     PROVIDER_NAME
-        Drivers MUST allow the user to specify a name for using a service to obtain credentials that is one of ["aws"].
+        Drivers MUST allow the user to specify a name for using a service to obtain credentials that is one of ["aws", "azure"].
+    TOKEN_AUDIENCE
+        The authorization token audience claim, needed for the "azure" provider.
     REQUEST_TOKEN_CALLBACK
         Drivers MUST allow the user to specify a callback of the form "onRequest" (defined below), if the driver supports